The Ambition

-British Land is a leading UK commercial property company focused on London Campuses and Retail & Fulfilment assets throughout the UK.
+British Land is a top UK commercial property company specializing in London Campuses and Retail & Fulfilment assets nationwide.
 It has a significant development pipeline, including 53 acres at Canada Water, one of the UK’s largest and most sustainable regeneration projects.
 Its strategy is to provide well-connected, high-quality, and sustainable buildings within an attractive environment with great amenities and strong local connections.

 British Land has set a target to achieve a net zero carbon portfolio by 2030 and is focused on reducing the embodied and operational carbon emissions across its portfolio.
 Its ability to deliver this is a clear competitive advantage, as more and more of its customers prioritize sustainability.